Cairrge Brachaidhe

-Cairrge Brachaidhe, aka Carrickbraghy or Carrichbrack, was a Gaelic-Irish medieval territory located in Inishowen, County Donegal, Ireland.
+Cairrge Brachaidhe, aka Carrickbraghy or Carrichbrack, was a Gaelic-Irish medieval territory located in Inishowen in present-day County Donegal, Ireland.

 Overview

 Thought to have been named after, or by, Brachaidi mac Diarmata of the Cenél Fergusa (see List of Irish clans in Ulster), a clan who held the territory from the early medieval period.
 The family of Ó Maol Fábhail were its kings.

 In the early modern era it was part of the barony of Inishowen West, in County Donegal.